FAQs

 What is MarramWind?

-Located 75 metres off the north-east coast of Scotland in water depths averaging 111 metres, the project could deliver up to 3GW of cleaner renewable energy.
+The proposed MarramWind offshore wind farm will be located approximately 75 kilometres off the north east coast of Scotland in water depths averaging 111 metres, the project could deliver up to 3GW of cleaner renewable energy.
 That’s enough green electricity to power the equivalent of more than 3.5 million homes.

 This will help support the Scottish Government’s target of net-zero emissions of all greenhouse gases by 2045 and will also help support the UK’s drive for energy security and green energy independence.